zhuangh/Haskell_Labs/README.md

-haskell_projects
+Haskell_projects
 ================

-!!!
-For your own good, do not read my crappy code when you are taking this courses.
+Hi, dear reader, for your own good, do not read my code when you are taking this courses or using related homework materials.

+Thanks.